maces/fastapi-htmx/README.md

 Note that:
 - `htmx()` got parameters, specifying the Jinja2 template to use
 - `htmx_init()` is needed for FastAPI-HTMX to find the templates
-- **There is no direct interaction with the template, instead the template is specified and the needed variables are passed on to the decorator by returning them**.
-Endpoints can be designed similar to standard REST endpoints in FastAPI this way.
+- **There is no direct handling of the template needed, it only needs to be specified and the needed variables need to be returned**.
+This way endpoints can be designed in a familiar way to standard REST endpoints in FastAPI.
-    - This simplifies modularizing the app (see below) and also providing a REST API if needed.
+    - This simplifies modularizing the app later (see below) and also providing a REST API if needed.
 See the "Usage" section for further examples.
     - `get_customers` does not respond with the whole web page, but only with a part of it.
-See the [HTMX documentation](https://htmx.org/docs/#introduction) on how it merges partials into the current web page.
+See the [HTMX documentation](https://htmx.org/docs/#introduction) on how HTMX merges partials into the current web page.
 - **`request: Request` although not used in the endpoint directly, it is currently required for the decorator to work!**

-The above example also needs these very basic [Jinja2 templates](https://jinja.palletsprojects.com/en/3.1.x/templates/) in `my_app/templates/` to work.
+The [Jinja2 templates](https://jinja.palletsprojects.com/en/3.1.x/templates/) to go along with the above code need to be placed like specified in `htmx_init` in `my_app/templates/` in order for the example to work.

 The root page `my_app/templates/index.jinja2`:
 ```jinja2